SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 <table>

+####Per terminal reconciliation
-**Per terminal reconciliation**: Every cash register in a shop perform reconciliation process.
+Every cash register in a shop perform reconciliation process.
 The reconciliation report will show transactions summary only for the specific cash register.
 In this case, terminalId should be provided when calling markTransactionPeriod.